systematic-uol/systematic-uol.github.io/docs/people-insight/activity-book.md

 The activity books were developed as part of a set of flexible research methods designed to explore the experiences of living with multiple long-term conditions (MLTC).
 The activity books provide participants with an asynchronous, creative, and reflective way to share insights into their daily lives, health, and care experiences.
 The activity books are intended to allow participants to document their experiences over a period of time, and offer flexibility in how they choose to engage with the materials.

-Rooted in the cultural probe methodology, the activity books were co-developed with Public Advisors (PAs).
+Rooted in the cultural probe methodology,[^1] a review of existing cultural probes was conducted before the activity books were co-developed with Public Advisors (PAs).
 Through iterative design and feedback cycles, we created three activity the books, tailored to specific perspectives:

 - Living with MLTCs
 - Caring for someone with MLTCs